 Conclusion

 To summarize, together with training KPIs, training feedback is a must-have to measure online training effectiveness more quantitatively.
-The process to collect employee feedback for training boils down to 2 basic stages: choose the method that is most appropriate for your company’s culture and take all of the input and organize it in an easy-to-understand format then decide how you’ll respond to the input and put it to use in a way that benefits your company and everyone who works there.
-Given these valuable employee reviews, you must be able to accurately assess such feedback, generate precise and actionable insights from it, and do it in a timely manner.
+The process of collecting employee feedback for training boils down to 2 basic stages: choose the method that is most appropriate for your company’s culture take all of the input and organize it in an easy-to-understand format then decide how you’ll respond to the input and put it to use in a way that benefits your company and everyone who works there.
+Given these valuable employee reviews, you must be able to accurately assess such feedback, generate precise and actionable insights from it, and do it promptly.

 Read more: